bjcull/bjcull.github.com/_posts/2015-07-10-using-sessions-and-httpcontext-in-aspnet5-and-mvc6.md

     });

 ## Where's the Session variable gone?
 Relax it's still there, just not where you think it is.
-You can now find the seesion object by using `Context.Session`.
+You can now find the session object by using `Context.Session`.
 Context is just the current HttpContext exposed to you by the Controller class.

 If you're not in a controller, you can still access the HttpContext by injecting `IHttpContextAccessor`.